kossoinig/solace-demo-java/README.md

 ## Run the Demo

-This demo was created to simulate a specific problem scenario and includes the  scripts below.
+This demo is for exploring integration and performance of the Solace Java APIs.

-Start these scripts in the order listed:
+Scripts (work in progress):

     ./build/staged/bin/analyticsDataPipelineSubscriber <host:port> <message-vpn> <client-username> [password]
     ./build/staged/bin/crewRelaySvcSubscriber <host:port> <message-vpn> <client-username> [password]